Nef10/SwiftBeanCount/README.md

 ### Import Transactions

-1) Create an `Importer` via either `ImporterFactory.new(ledger: Ledger?, url: URL?)` or `ImporterFactory.new(ledger: Ledger?, transaction: String, balance: String)`, depending on what you want to import.
+1) Create an `Importer` via one of the `new` functions on the `ImporterFactory`, depending on what you want to import.
 2) Set your `delegate` on the importer.
 3) Call `load()` on the importer.
 4) Call `nextTransaction()` to retrive transaction after transactions till it returns `nil`.
 It is recommended to allow the user the edit the transactions while doing this, as long as `shouldAllowUserToEdit` is true.